 How to calculate the maximum amount of funds that can be borrowed under the Financing Gap Method?

 The amount of funds which a Chinese subsidiary can borrow from its parent company using the Financing Gap method, is based on a set of ratios determined by law.
 The cap on the amount of funds that can be brought into China as a loan is defined by the following ratios:

 For example, if the total investment of a Chinese subsidiary is 1 million USD, the total registered capital needs to be at least 70% of the total investment, which would be equal to 700,000 USD.
 As a result, the amount of foreign debt that can be borrowed by means of a loan is the difference between the total investment and the registered capital, meaning in this example the Chinese subsidiary can borrow 300,000 USD from its shareholder.
-In addition, the amount of funds that can be borrowed are proportional to the capital which has actually been paid in, meaning that if only 50% of the registered capital is contributed, the amount of funds which can be borrowed at that moment is equal to 50% of the financing gap.
+In addition, the amount of funds that can be borrowed are proportional to the capital that is actually contributed, meaning that if only 50% of the registered capital is contributed, the amount of funds which can be borrowed at that moment is equal to 50% of the financing gap.

 The above example shows the importance of carefully considering both the amounts of total investment and registered capital during the company incorporation phase.
 Although it is possible to alter the amount of total investment and registered capital after incorporation in order to facilitate a shareholder loan, it is important to note that the aforementioned ratios must be maintained.

 The Financing Period under the Financing Gap Method